YashKalia/GoGreenServer/doc/reports/final-report/final_report_ideas.md

 1. What are some of the major decisions that you have taken as a team?
 2. Which technological choices did you make and why? (e.g., Swing versus JavaFX, yes/no abstract base class, …)
     * Use Mockito for tests because an embedded databse for tests proved too difficult to implement in the timeframe we had
+    * Use JavaFX over Swing because Swing event handling isn't supported and also with the use of SceneBuilder, I could create a much better looking GUI than Swing.

 ### Process